bogeeee/restfuncs/readme.md

 - XSRF prevention (not investigated in this yet)
 - Conform to OPENAPI/Swagger standards and automatically generate swagger docs
 - Auto upgrade connection to websockets for faster calls or allow to send calls in batches
-- Websockify: Provide a simple way to call functions on the client (the other way around)
+- Websockify: Provide a simple way to call functions on the client.
+I.e. just pass them as callbacks.
 - Support for file uploads
 - JsonP (maybe)